stein-bmcc/mmp-100-final-video-file-template/README.md

 ### Multiple video file types

-To make sure that anyone can view your video you can either upload it to YouTube and then embed it or you can save it as a few different file types and then upload all of these and have a source element for each.
+You do not have to make multiple types of your video.
+If you do want to go the extra step and make sure that anyone can view your video you can save it as a few different file types and then upload all of these and have a source element for each.
 The browser will play the first file for which it has the right codec installed.

 ```
 <video controls>